 - Whistle: Attach it to your PFD.
 One blast is for attention; three blasts is “help.”
 If you forget how many, just keep blasting away until a rescuer arrives.

 - Communication Device: If you’ll ever be out of whistle range of someone on shore, you need another way to call for help.
-If cell coverage is stellar everywhere, you can bring a cellphone in a waterproof case.
-Otherwise you need a VHF radio.
+If cell coverage is available, carry yours in a waterproof case.
+Otherwise you may need a VHF radio.

 - Bilge Pump: This is vital if you capsize and have a boatful of water to purge.